johanneswerner/mPies/README.md

 TODO: snakemake config

-## Data
+## Test data

-The data used for making functional tests is from the OSD
+The test data set is a subset from the Ocean Sampling Day (first 100,000 lines for each read file), Accession number ERR770958 obtained from https://www.ebi.ac.uk/ena/data/view/ERR770958).
+The data is deposited in the test_data directory of this repository.